Kammerherr Carl Emmanuel de Geijer1

 Marjorie Ursula McPhillamy was born in 1886.2 She was the daughter of John McPhillamy.1 She married Lt.-Col. Hugh Richard Scarlett, 7th Baron Abinger, son of Lt.-Col. Leopold James Yorke Campbell Scarlett and Bessie Florence Gibson, on 15 October 1913.1 She died on 17 September 1965.1

-From 15 October 1913, her married name became Scarlett.1 As a result of her marriage, Marjorie Ursula McPhillamy was styled as Baroness Abinger on 10 June 1927.
+From 15 October 1913, her married name became Scarlett.1 After her marriage, Marjorie Ursula McPhillamy was styled as Baroness Abinger on 10 June 1927.

 Children of Marjorie Ursula McPhillamy and Lt.-Col. Hugh Richard Scarlett, 7th Baron Abinger